adamavenir/sarahavenir.com/content/blog/2022/the-price-of-salt.md

 ---
-title: To&colon; The Price of Salt
+title: Dear The Price of Salt
 date: 2022-07-21T01:40:04.026Z
 ---